Frequently Asked Questions

 What is the history of the estate tax?

 The estate tax was initiated in 1916 to fund World War I. It was maintained in the tax code through the 20s and 30s to help prevent the concentration of wealth.
-Since that time, anti-trust laws have eliminated those concerns, but to date, the estate tax remains intact.
+Since that time, anti-trust laws have eliminated many of those concerns, but to date, the estate tax remains intact.

 When was current estate tax law established?